 Obama writes about the learned vulnerability that comes with being an ethnic minority, a weight she's carried since her modest childhood in south Chicago all the way through to her very public adulthood and being "taken down as an 'angry black woman'" while simultaneously being regarded as the most powerful woman in the world.
 She recalls the times she's "smiled for photos with people who call my husband horrible names on national television, but still wanted a framed keepsake for their mantel."
 She mentions the "swampy part of the internet that questions everything about me, right down to whether I'm a woman or a man."
 And the time that a sitting US congressman made fun of her bum.

 I have hope that the negative stereotypes placed on our community diminish, ever so slightly, every time we combat them with Obama's famed "when they go low, we go high" attitude.
 It is imperfect and I don't doubt that there'd be calls for a more assertive response in the face of some injustice, but the allure of that way of thinking is rooted in the appeal of Obama herself.
 In who else can we find this distinct, authoritative, meditative sentiment?
 We need her.
 Speaking not just of America's politically activated shitstorm but Britain's own troubling social unrest, Obama remains a crucial representative voice for black women while so many remain unheard.
-Her presence here in the UK has never been more welcome.
+Her influence here in the UK has never been more welcome.